mocdaniel/lab-argocd-odyssey/educates/workshop/content/10-cli-application/index.md

 One of the advantages of Helmcharts opposed to Kubernetes manifests is the deployment's easy configurability:

-You can pass so-called **values** that can define anything from the number of replicas to additional labels and annotations or FQDN of an Ingress resource.
+You can pass so-called **values** that can define anything from the number of replicas to additional labels and annotations or the FQDN of an Ingress resource.

-Let's update our `podinfo` application to also deploy an Ingress object so we can reach it over the web, similar to our `first-gitops-app` application.
+We are now going to update our `podinfo` application to also deploy an Ingress object so we can reach it over the web, similar to our `first-gitops-app` application.
 We can do so by passing the values below to the `argocd app set` command.

 For a list of all configurable values of the Podinfo Helmchart, have a look [at the GitHub repository](https://github.com/stefanprodan/podinfo/blob/master/charts/podinfo/values.yaml).